BitNomos/akomando/README.md

 Akomando is a library to handle AkomaNtoso documents.

-Plese refer to the [official site](https://www.akomando.bitnomos.eu) for detailed documentation and a full list of available APIs.
+Please refer to the [official site](https://www.akomando.bitnomos.eu) for detailed documentation and a full list of available APIs.

 Please refer to the [official repository](https://gitlab.com/bitnomos/akomando/) for the source code.